SKoonkor/PCA_Spectra/README.md

 1. Mean Spectra (the output from step 3 above).
 2. First N PCs (Obtains from step 4).
 3. PC coefficient of each PC.

+## Order for running scripts
+1. Run the grid generator
+2. Run the SED template generator